-We are pleased to announce that the new Koret-Taube South American Tropical Rainforest and Aviary building will be re-opening.
-The renovated aviary will feature a realistic rainforest ecosystem, full of colorful free-flight birds, exotic plants and trees, a charming two-toed sloth, and the Zoo’s first significant herpetological collection—which will include a 15-foot long green anaconda as well as rare tree frogs, turtles, lizards, and snakes.
-The new exhibit will highlight environmental threats facing rainforests, as well as the devastating effects of the illegal pet trade on South American wildlife.
+We are pleased to announce that the new South American Tropical Rainforest and Aviary building is now open.
+The renovated Aviary features a realistic rainforest ecosystem, full of colorful free-flight birds, exotic plants and trees, a charming two-toed sloth, and the Zoo’s first significant herpetological collection—which will include a 15-foot long green anaconda as well as rare tree frogs, turtles, lizards, and snakes.
+The new exhibit highlights environmental threats facing rainforests, as well as the devastating effects of the illegal pet trade on South American wildlife.
 The new Aviary will immerse visitors in a realistic tropical environment and create a stunning new educational space at the Zoo.

-This renovation project will transform the historic South American Tropical Forest building which is located on the northern side of the Zoo.
+This renovation project transformed the historic South American Tropical Forest building which is located on the northern side of the Zoo.
 This original depression-era WPA building was originally an aquatic birdhouse.

 Current hours are 11 am - 3 pm daily.
 However, hours are subject to change so please refer back to this page for the most current information.